- 726 views

 Be sure to book your tickets in advance, because if you don’t, you may not get in when you are hoping to.
 Spontaneity may be one of the spices of life, but if you don’t plan ahead you may wind up with a bad taste in your mouth.
 With so many visitors coming to the Blue Lagoon each day there is no guarantee that you will get in if you plan to purchase your ticket when you show up.
 Booking your reservation in advance will help ensure that your day unfolds as planned.

-If this description of the Blue Lagoon has made you want to book your ticket today, rest assured that these short paragraphs cannot do justice to reality that awaits you at The Blue Lagoon.
+If this description of the Blue Lagoon has made you want to book a trip to Iceland today, rest assured that these short paragraphs cannot do justice to reality that awaits you at The Blue Lagoon.
 Don’t let the frigid air cool your enthusiasm, but embrace the experience, and get ready to dive into one of the most unique adventures you could ever have; those soothing warm waters are waiting for you!